stellaris-mods/autonomous-assembler/README.md

 ## Known problems
 The ships do not try to escape if a hostile fleet enters a system while they are locked during construction\.

-Station Marker military stations are currently deployed instantly when an Autonomous Assembler reaches it\.
+Research of any of the Special Projects will be instantly interrupted if you construct any Autonomous Assemblers during the research\.
+Or if any owned assemblers are destroyed\.
+Also, 91 days after the "Set course for colony" project completes, the Special Projects reset\.

+Also, whenever you finish any Special Project in the Autonomous Assemblers category, they all reset\.

+This is because I have no way of knowing whether or not you are actively researching a project, so I can't prevent it, and I need to update the text, and toggle which projects to show/hide based on many conditions\.

+That said, the projects are free anyway\.

 ## Compatibility
-It is compatible with existing save games, but you need to research the technology to get access to the ships then\.
-The initial menu will not be shown\.
+Compatible with existing save games, but you need to research the technology to get access to the ships\.
+The menu only shows in new games\.

-This mod is, as far as I know, compatible with every other addon that exists\.
+This mod is, as far as I know, compatible with all other addons\.

 ## Replaced files
 This mod does not replace any vanilla files\.

+## Changelog
+Though Steam provides a way to list changes between uploads, there is no way I can automate this, so I've stopped doing it for all my workshop mods\.
+All releases of all my mods on the workshop are also released at their Github page, and the changelog there is automatically generated for me, which means that (a) it requires no effort, and (b) it always exists\.

+So if you want to read it, go find it there\.

 ## Communicating with me
-I do not like Steam, because the barrier to entry for commenting on a workshop page is too low\.
+I do not like Steam workshop comments, because the barrier to entry for commenting is too low\.
 I spent effort on my projects, and I don't care to read feedback from people who make little effort to provide it\.
+Granted, there are always some people who write informed and thoughtful comments or feedback, but they are few and far between\.
 Of course, there's no rule without exceptions, and if \- at any time \- I do in fact read the comments, it's always nice to see one\-line "thank you for the mod"\-type comments\.

-You may file bug reports on github; all my Stellaris mods are listed there\.
+You may file bug reports on Github\.
+All my Stellaris mods are listed there\.
 The repository is easy enough to find, if you care to look\.

 I am also on the NSC Discord server, which is also easy to find\.
 Other than that, if you can't be bothered to contact me through those means, I don't care what you have to say\.